urban-bot/urban-bot/docs/DOCS.md

     </Root>
 );
 ```
-If you use several messengers you could use the same or use a unique port for each.
+If you use several messengers you can use the same or use a unique port for each.
 ```javascript
 render(
     <Root bot={new UrbanTelegramBot(options)} port={3000}>